FlexMeasures/flexmeasures/documentation/api/introduction.rst

 This message implies that all prognosed values were recorded 6 hours in advance.
 That is, the value for 1:00-1:15 PM was made at 7:15 AM, the value for 1:15-1:30 PM was made at 7:30 AM, and the value for 1:30-1:45 PM was made at 7:45 AM.

-Negative horizons may also be stated (breaking with the ISO 8601 standard) to indicate a prognosis about something that has already happened (i.e. after the fact, or simply *ex post*).
+Negative horizons may also be stated (breaking with the ISO 8601 standard) to indicate a belief about something that has already happened (i.e. after the fact, or simply *ex post*).
 For example, the following message implies that all prognosed values were made 10 minutes after the fact:

 .. code-block:: json